Correlations between emission events in Rainbow Gravity: Introduction

 \section{Introduction}

-Due to experimental evidence \cite{akiyama} and the efficiency of theoretical results, new researchers and admirers have become adept at studying cosmological objects such as black holes.
+Due to observational evidence, \cite{akiyama} and the efficiency of theoretical results, new researchers and admirers have become adept at studying astrophysical objects such as black holes.
 These objects are structures predicted by Einstein's theory of relativity.
-Initially, with the arising of this theory, many researchers believed that black holes were structures that only absorbed matter.
+Initially, many researchers believed that black holes were structures that only absorbed matter with the arising of this theory.
 However, around the 1970s, the well-known physicist Steven Hawking changed the paradigms of the theory and demonstrated that black holes emit radiation, which was named after him.
-Hawking's theory has shown that due to quantum effects, black holes emit radiation at temperatures proportional to their surface gravity.
+Hawking's theory has shown that black holes emit radiation at temperatures proportional to their surface gravity due to quantum effects.
 This seemingly strange result opened new horizons for the study of these amazing and interesting structures.

 Since the 1970's, many scholars have tried to understand and accurately describe such objects.
 We can easily see this from the works in the literature.
 For instance, in 1973, Bardeen, Carten, and Hawking \cite{2} attempted to discuss in the paper {\it The Four Laws of Black Hole Mechanics} the laws governing black hole dynamics and their analogies with the laws of thermodynamics.
 Meanwhile, as early as 1973, Bekenstein sought to understand and interpret the study of black hole entropy.
 Subsequently, Bekenstein himself seeks a generalization to the second law of thermodynamics in order to give an accurate description of such structures.
 Building on many of these theories that emerged in the mid-1970s, new studies and new lines of research eventually emerged over time.
 These studies include: information loss and entropy conservation in quantum corrected Hawking radiation \cite{Chen}; the study of Hawking radiation with logarithmic correction tunneling \cite{medved}; the study of quasinormal frequencies of self-dual black holes \cite{vitor}, etc.